Published 21st September 2021

 Unprecedented demand for online TEFL teachers

-Read our article: Coronavirus (Covid-19), Teach English Online and Earn Money from Home.
+Read our article: Coronavirus (Covid-19), Teach English Online and Earn Money from Home

 Our face-to-face courses

-Anyone booking a combined course will be able to reschedule the 20hr face-to-face section of their course to a later date if their course is unable to go ahead.
+Please note that anyone who has booked a combined course will be able to reschedule the 20hr face-to-face section of their course to a later date if their course is unable to go ahead.
 For those students with an upcoming course:

 As the situation varies greatly from country to country, we will assess whether or not a course will proceed on a case by case basis, which will be continually assessed.